Coronavirus: important updates for IDP students

 Governments are regularly updating information about Coronavirus, so it is important to keep up to date with the latest news from the country you will be studying in.

-If you have travelled from mainland China or have had recent contact with someone from Hubei province, then you will likely be impacted by the recent changes.
+If you have travelled from mainland China or have had recent contact with someone who is suspected to have the virus, then you will likely be impacted by the recent changes.

-If you have already arrived in your new destination from Hubai province, please seek medical advice from a local doctor as early as possible.
+If you have already arrived in your new destination from mainland China, please seek medical advice from a local doctor as early as possible.
 Your university or school will be able to connect you to a medical professional.
 You can also contact your local IDP office for advice.

-For any students who have booked flights from China to Australia, or if you are travelling to China, your flight arrangement might be impacted by travel restrictions.
+For any students who have booked flights from China to New Zealand, or if you are travelling to China, your flight arrangement might be impacted by the travel restrictions.
 It is important to check your airline’s website or contact the airline directly for any changes to your flight.

 Visit the World Health Organizaton website for information on protecting yourself from Coronavirus.

-As of 1 February 2020, the Australian Government has put in place travel restrictions for anyone arriving from any part of mainland China, with the exceptions of Australian citizens, permanent residents and their immediate family members.
+As of 2 February 2020, the New Zealand Government will be refusing entry to any travellers arriving or transited from any part of mainland China, with the exceptions of New Zealand citizens, permanent residents, Australian citizens who live in New Zealand and any immediate family members.

 If you have flight arrangements in place, your plans may be affected by the travel restrictions.
-Many major airlines are cancelling or restricting flights to and from China.
+Air New Zealand and many major airlines are cancelling or restricting flights to and from China.
 It is important to check your airline’s website or contact the airline directly for any changes to your flight.

-For the latest information about the Coronavirus in Australia, visit the Australian Government Department of Health website.
+For the latest information about the Coronavirus in New Zealand, visit the New Zealand Government Ministry of Health website.

 Will this impact my university start date?

-If you are enrolled to start in Semester 1 2020 and unable to enter Australia due to the travel restrictions, you will need to get in touch with your university or school as soon as possible as you are most likely required to complete your enrolment, even if you are not able to enter Australia.
+If you are enrolled in Semester 1 2020 and unable to enter New Zealand due to the travel restrictions, you will need to get in touch with your university or school as soon as possible to discuss your enrolment, even if you are not able to enter New Zealand.

-Many Australian universities have delayed their semester start dates or have put in place changes to assist international students who have been impacted by the recent travel ban.
+Many New Zealand universities have put in place changes to assist international students who have been impacted by the recent travel restrictions.

-We recommend you contact your university or school as soon as possible to discuss your possible study options or deferring your studies to start at a later date.
+We recommend you contact your university or school as soon as possible to discuss your possible study options or deferring your studies to start in Semester 2 2020.

-If you would like more information or support, contact your IDP Counsellor or local IDP office.
+If you would like more information or support, you can also contact your IDP Counsellor or local IDP office.

 Changes to student accommodation

-If you are travelling to Australia or have recently arrived in Australia from mainland China, then it is vital you check in with your student accommodation provider prior to your arrival.
+If you are travelling to New Zealand or have recently arrived in New Zealand from mainland China, then it is vital you check in with your student accommodation provider prior to your arrival.

-Some student accommodation providers may require you to provide additional information or may change or delay your accommodation arrangements if you are deemed at-risk of the Coronavirus.
+Some student accommodation providers may require you to provide additional information or may change, cancel or delay your accommodation arrangements if you are deemed at-risk of the Coronavirus.

-If you an international student who has returned from mainland China from 1 February 2020, or if you have travelled from Hubai province in the last 14 days, then you are required by the Australian Department of Health to self-isolate for 14 days (2 weeks).
+If you an international student who has returned from Hubai Province from 2 February 2020, or if you have travelled from Hubai Province in the last 14 days, then you are required by the New Zealand Ministry of Health to self-isolate for 14 days (2 weeks).

 Self-isolating means you are required to stay in your local accommodation.
 You are required to avoid going out into public spaces such as restaurants, supermarkets, workplaces, universities and any other public places that you will come into contact with people.
 You are also required to avoid receiving visitors into your home or local accommodation.

 If you are starting your studies during the time you are required to self-isolate, contact your school or university to discuss your study options.
-Many universities have put in place measures to assist students who are required to self-isolate, such as delayed semester starts or online study options.
+Many universities have put in place measures to assist students who are required to self-isolate.

 These measures are put in place to limit the possibility of spreading the Coronavirus to the general population.

-If you have any questions or want to know more, the Australian Government have created a dedicated email and phone service to assist international students who are commencing their studies in Australia.
+If you have any questions or want to know more, the New Zealand Government have created a dedicated contact centre for any coronavirus-related immigration enquiries.

-For the latest news and updates on the Coronavirus for international students, visit the Study in Australia website.
+For the latest news and updates on the Coronavirus for travellers, visit the New Zealand Immigration website.